 2) implement a policy of strict alignment with these KPIs,

-3) Measure perception through shopper studies and cross-reference it with the actual price index to validate the effect.
 Modern analytics tools make it possible to automate the identification of KPIs based on in-store scan data and online behavior.

 Given the current volatility, B2C pricing can no longer rely on intuition but requires a data-driven strategy.
 This analytical rigor enables real-time price adjustments to maximize profitability without sacrificing volume.
 A successful transition to this model offers profit growth potential of up to 9%.